Her Haunted Heart

 Amteep, Idaho, I981

-Even though the Greek Revival-Victorian-Italianate-hybrid mansion on the corner of Sazerac Street and Bourbon Court was next door to the simpler split-level ranch house Tobe lived in, the Sazerac House always gave him the impression that it was in another world entirely.
+The Sazarac House was a nearly hundred-year-old Greek Revival-Victorian-Italianate-hybrid that sprawled on the corner of Sazarac Street and Bourbon Court like a sinister sentinel.
+Though the mansion was next door to the split-level ranch house Tobe Friedkin lived in, the place always gave him the impression that it was in another world entirely.

-The sense of otherworldliness remained whenever he looked at the house, whether awake or dreaming.
+READ MOREThe sense of otherworldliness remained whenever Tobe looked at the house, whether awake or dreaming.
 A forbidding energy emanated from the light blue-gray wood siding and darker blue-gray trim.
-The tall leaded glass dormer windows gleamed with a sentient light.
+The tall, leaded glass dormer windows gleamed with a sentient light.
 Long, graceful columns, painted the same dark blue-gray as the trim, propped up a covered porch that spanned the entire front of the house.
 Three levels high, with slate-shingled mansard rooftops and four chimneys, the house dwarfed every other property on the street.

 “That house is cursed,” old Mrs. Waters from around the corner had told Tobe one hot summer day last year after he had mowed her lawn.